 MediaTek’s strong presence in the 5G market has obviously come after tireless research in this area for about 6 years.
-MediaTek has two research centers dedicated to 5G technology, one is their headquarter, and the other one is in Finland.
+MediaTek has two research centers dedicated to 5G technology, one is their headquarters, and the other one is in Finland.

 The research centers also research and test out the latest wireless technologies in collaboration with other European academic institutions, the research and development institute of Finland, and of course Nokia.
 Local government and research institutions are also keen on this particular technology.

-Finland also acts as the hub that carries out important researches on wireless communication technology.
+Finland also acts as the hub that carries out important research on wireless communication technology.
 MediaTek’s team based in Finland is likely to be an important factor in this 6G research area especially because of its geographical advantage.